Trevor Watson Registered Physiotherapist

 MSc PT

-Trevor is a Physiotherapist with Human Performance PC.
+Trevor is a Physiotherapist and the owner of Human Performance Centre.
 He holds a Bachelor of Science in Kinesiology from the University of New Brunswick, and a Masters of Science in Physiotherapy from Dalhousie University.

 Always interested in furthering his education, Trevor has completed courses in the McKenzie method of diagnosis and treatment, manual therapy, acupuncture, and neuro-proprioceptive taping.
 As physiotherapy is always evolving, Trevor’s passion for his clients and the profession ensures that he stays up-to-date with the latest treatment techniques.
 Trevor is a registered member of the College of Physiotherapists of New Brunswick as well as the Canadian Physiotherapy Association.